iamnbutler/iamnbutler.github.io/posts/me-on-the-web-2021-04.md

 subtitle: A peak into my sketchbooks as I look back at all the directions I've explored for my personal site.
 summary: I have many, many, many times explored new directions for my personal site.
-(My record of new direction to launched site is pretty abysmal, maybe 10:1 T__T) Those designs end up just living in a folder somewhere, so I wanted to give them a place to live here.
+Those designs end up just living in a folder somewhere, so I wanted to give them a place to live here.
 It's cool to look back over the years at all the different directions, and watch the trends come and go.
 author: Nate Butler
 date: 2021-03-12T11:17:01.350Z
 date_updated: 2021-03-12T11:17:00.000Z